AdobeDocs/experience-manager-forms-cloud-service-developer-reference/src/pages/index.md

 [Document generation syncronous API](references/sync.md)

-Use Communications document generation syncronous APIs to generate a communication on demand for print and digital deliveries.
+Use these APIs to generate a communication on demand for print and digital deliveries.

 <DiscoverBlock slots="link, text"/>

 [Document generation asynchronous APIs](references/batch.md)

-Use Communications document generation asynchronous APIs to generate multiple communications at scheduled intervals for print and digital deliveries.
+Use these APIs to generate multiple communications at scheduled intervals for print and digital deliveries.

 <DiscoverBlock slots="link, text"/>

 [Document manipulation synchronous APIs](references/assembler-sync.md)

-Use document manipulation synchronous APIs to combine, rearrange, augment PDF and XDP documents and obtain information about PDF documents.
+Use these APIs to combine, rearrange, augment PDF and XDP documents and obtain information about PDF documents.